You’ve heard of Mendoza and Malbec, but have you heard of Cafayate and Torrontes?

 This is a short, easy hike.

 It took us 30 minutes to get there and another 30 back.
-And we move slowly to take photos and generally gape open-jawed at the scenery.
+Note that we move slowly to take photos and generally gape open-jawed at the landscapes.

 This is a must-do experience when in the Quebrada de las Conchas if you can manage the time.

-You’ll get deep into the Quebrada and leave the tour buses behind for very minimal effort.
+You’ll get deeper into the Quebrada and leave the tour buses.
+It is very high reward for low effort.

-Empanadas and Llamas: If you’re hungry after your Los Estratos, head to the white house just before the trailhead (you’ll see it).
+Empanadas and Llamas: If you’re hungry after Los Estratos, head to the white house just before the trailhead, it’s in Google Maps as “La Tienda de la Yesera”.
 This small shop sells clay pottery, snacks, delicious empanadas, and best of all, there are llamas.
-Feed them some corn while you wait for your empanadas to fry up.
+Feed them a handful of corn kernels while you wait for your empanadas to fry up.

-Small towns in Salta are agricultral economies.
-You’ll see fields of corn and alfalfa.
+As you drive through Salta you’ll see fields of corn and alfalfa.
 But most of all, you’ll see goats.

-The result of all these goats is some excellent goat cheese.
+And for us, the result of all these goats is some pretty damn good goat cheese.

-Cabras de Cafayate is a local goat farm open for tourim.
+Cabras de Cafayate is a local goat farm open for tourim just outside of downtown Cafayate.

-It’s owned by the same family that owns the Domingos Hermanos winery and each of the two ventures helps sustain the other.
+It’s owned by the same family that owns the Domingos Hermanos winery and each of these two ventures helps sustain the other.

-There’s a popular Argentine hike in Cafayate.
+The most popular trek in Cafayate is Las Cascadas.
 It’s a difficult trek to a series of waterfalls and it’s recommended to go with a guide.

-When you arrive at the trail entrance, just past Finca las Nubes, you’ll see a group of young men waiting.
+When you arrive at the trail entrance, just past Finca las Nubes, you’ll likely see a group of guides waiting.

 They’ll tell you the price and it’s standard for all of them, you can check with your hotel beforehand to have an idea of what it should be.

-The cost will depend on how many waterfalls you hike to and there are a total of 7.
+The cost depends on how many waterfalls you hike to and there are a total of 7.

 For a less challenging hike, you can go to the first two and turn back.